How much Champions League prize money do teams make & what is the cost of failing to qualify?

-Teams’ results from the previous 10 years in Europe dictates how well they rank in the Coefficient.
+But the UEFA Coefficient system already helps boost the finances of top clubs as results from the previous 10 years in Europe dictates how well teams rank in the Coefficient.

-The higher you are ranked, the bigger amount of guaranteed cash you get as a share of that season’s Champions League prize pool.
+The higher you are ranked, the bigger amount of guaranteed money you get as a share of that season’s Champions League prize pool.

 Those amounts are set out and paid regardless of how well you play in the tournament.

-That fell to €25.5m by the time you reach Manchester City in 10th position in the Coefficient.
+That fell to €25.5m by the time you reached Manchester City in 10th position in the Coefficient.

-It is a position Pep Guardiola’s team are set to improve upon significantly having already reached this year’s final – and it will come with a financial benefit.
+It is a position Pep Guardiola’s team improved upon significantly given they reached the 2021 final – and it comes with a financial benefit.

 There is an even bigger difference by the time you reach the bottom of the list.